dotnet/machinelearning-samples/samples/csharp/getting-started/AnomalyDetection_Sales/README.md

 and predicts the spikes and changepoints in Product sales.

 ## Dataset
-we have created sample dataset for Product sales.
+We have created sample dataset for Product sales.
 The dataset `product-sales.csv` can be found [here](./SpikeDetection/Data/product-sales.csv)

 Format of **Product Sales DataSet** looks like below.